Basin Reserve: Cricket history

-Statistics
+Cricket statistics

 Test matches

 There have been 68 Test matches played at the Basin Reserve as of June 2024.
 The average runs per wicket is 31.42 while the average runs per wicket through New Zealand is 31.27.
 The average runs per over is 2.85.
 The ground is more noted as suiting fast bowlers as opposed to spin bowlers.
 Nine of the top ten wicket takers at the ground are fast bowlers with top wicket taker being Chris Martin with 58 although he only has the 13th best bowling average on the ground.

 Brendon McCullum has the highest innings, 302, and is the first Black Cap to pass 300 runs in a test.
 The previous highest score at the ground and for any NZ test cricketer was the 299 runs by Martin Crowe in 1991 Almost a year later in 2015, Kumar Sangakkara scored his 12000th test runs and his 11th double century there while McCullum dropped three catches and scored a two-ball duck in the first innings.
 It is also a ground where Trent Boult made the most of his one-handed catches.
 One of which was the one that removed Sangakkara in 2015.
 In the same test, Kane Williamson scored his first test double century, with his 6th wicket partner BJ Watling scoring a century in the second innings.
 Williamson also contributed on the field to help NZ win the test match.
 His catch also made the top play on Sportscenter in the US.
 In 2017, this was also the ground where Henry Nicholls scored his maiden Test century.
 Late in that year, Tom Blundell scored his maiden Test century on debut, then walked home while still in uniform as he lives near the ground.

 The highest total set by a team here in Test cricket was by the New Zealand national cricket team when they scored 680/8 dec on 14 Feb 2014 against the Indian national cricket team.
 The most runs scored at this ground have been by Ross Taylor (1279 runs), Kane Williamson (1137 runs) and Martin Crowe (1123 runs).
 The most wickets have been taken by Chris Martin (60 wickets), followed by Daniel Vettori (57 wickets) and Richard Hadlee (53 wickets).